 Founded in 1905 in England by Hans Wilsdorf and Alfred Davis as Wilsdorf & Davis, the partnership became known as the Rolex Watch Company in 1915, and moved to its new Geneva headquarters in 1919.
 The success of the wristwatch can be largely attributed to many of Rolex’s innovations which made the company one of the most respected and well-known of all luxury brands.
 These have included its famous “Oyster” case — the world’s first water-resistant and dustproof watch case, invented in 1926 — and its “Perpetual” — the world’s first reliable, self-winding movement for the wristwatch, launched in 1933.
 These would form the foundation for Rolex’s Oyster Perpetual collection which included the Datejust and Day-Date, respectively introduced in 1945 and 1956.
 Also and equally importantly, Rolex is known for its sports watches, such as the Explorer, Submariner and GMT-Master launched in the mid-1950s.

-This watch case also carries the very sought after ‘Thunderbird’ bezel which, along with the rest of the case, is in excellent condition
+This watch case also carries the very sought after original Quadrant dial and ‘Thunderbird’ bezel which, along with the rest of the watch, are in superb condition

 The original Rolex Calibre 645, 17 Jewel Chronometer grade movement is superbly accurate and reliable even by current day standards.
 The watch has just been fully inspected and overhauled by our team and as can be seen, the movement is sparkling clean, following its service by our vintage Rolex specialist watchmaker.

 The dial is original and unrestored and has been left untouched by our restoration team due to its excellent condition, relative to its age.
 Usually, we restore the dials of the watches we list, however in this instance, we have decided to retain its originality and charm for those who prefer this.
-The even tropicalised patine is not offensive, it simply adds wonderful signs of ageing and uniqueness.
+The even tropicalised patine is very attractive and adds wonderful signs of ageing and uniqueness.
 This contrasts with most of the other watch dials on this website which have been restored.

 Note – the images you see here were taken with a high-resolution professional camera and high power macro lens.
 Please also remember the photographs on your computer screen are many times larger than the watch is in real life.